Intellectual property: International governance

-The international governance of IP involves multiple overlapping institutions and forums.
-There is no overall rule-making body.
-One of the most important aspects of global IP governance is the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).
-The TRIPS Agreement sets minimum international standards for IP which every member of the World Trade Organization (WTO) must comply with.
+One of the most important aspects of global IP governance is the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS)., which entered into force in 1995 as part of the World Trade Organization (WTO) agreements.
+TRIPS sets minimum standards of protection for a broad range of intellectual property rights which every member of the World Trade Organization (WTO) must comply with.
 A member's non-compliance with the TRIPS Agreement may be grounds for suit under the WTO's Dispute Settlement Mechanism.
+TRIPS also incorporates substantive provisions of the Paris and Berne Conventions.
+WTO members remain free to determine how these standards are implemented in their domestic legal systems and may, subject to the agreement, adopt more extensive protection.
 Bilateral and multi-lateral agreements often establish IP requirements above the requirements of the TRIPS Agreement.